borti4938/n64adv_pcb/README.md

 If you have a 3D printer at hand, [Consoles4You](https://twitter.com/Consoles4You/status/1402648032848531457) created a beautiful 3D bracket to make mounting extremely easy.
 File can be downloaded [here](https://t.co/0TzSATg8nK).
-A mirrow of the files supplied in [this repository](./3d_mount_bracket) courtesy to Consoles4You.
+A mirror of the files supplied in [this repository](./3d_mount_bracket) courtesy to Consoles4You.
 Main advantage is that you do not need to make sure that the JTAG connector does not short out at the heat sink.
-Most selled kits comes with uncutted pins here, so there is a high risk.
+Most kits I see on shop pictures come with uncut pins here, so there is a high risk.
 Another advantage is that you can you a mainboard screw to secure the modding board.

-If you do not have a 3D printer you can also mount the PCB using a M3 screw of length 10mm or 12mm, a set of washer and a nut.
+If you do not have a 3D printer you can also mount the PCB using a M3 screw of length 10mm or 12mm, a set of washers and a nut.
 Be careful with the JTAG connector **J5** and ensure that the pins do not short to the heatsink!

 ![](./doc/img/Mount_PCB2HeatShield.jpg)

-If you want to use the heat sink shield as an additional secure GND connection you can also apply some solder to the mounting via.
+If you want to use the heat sink shield as an additional secure GND connection, you can also apply some solder to the mounting via.

 ![](./doc/img/Solder_PCBmounting_hole.jpg)